 Letizia Lo Giacco

-Letizia has published on questions of international law-making, on the practice of international and domestic courts in the adjudication of international law, on the role of judicial decisions in the argumentation of international law, as well as on the use of force and non-state actors.
-She is a contributor to the TRICI Law project on the Theory and Philosophy of Customary International Law and its Interpretation, and a regular participant in the Max Planck Trialogues on the Law of Peace and War, since 2016.
+She is a contributor to the ERC-sponsored project “TRICI-Law” on the Theory and Philosophy of Customary International Law and its Interpretation, and a regular participant in the Max Planck Trialogues on the Law of Peace and War, ongoing since 2016.

-Letizia has been cooperating as a peer-reviewer with the Nordic Journal of International Law (Brill), the International Review of the Red Cross (Cambridge University Press), and Leiden Journal of International Law (Cambridge University Press).
+Letizia has served as a peer-reviewer for the Nordic Journal of International Law (Brill), the International Review of the Red Cross (Cambridge University Press), and Leiden Journal of International Law (Cambridge University Press).

 No relevant ancillary activities